-Calibration is extensively described in Cooley (1997), among others; he states (p.
-56) that calibration is a strategy for finding numerical values for the parameters of artificial economic worlds...[it] uses economic theory extensively as the basis for restricting a general framework and mapping that framework into the measured data.
+This difficulty explains the historical evolution of estimation and evaluation of DSGE models calibration is a strategy for finding numerical values for the parameters of artificial economic worlds...[it] uses economic theory extensively as the basis for restricting a general framework and mapping that framework into the measured data.
 The aim of calibration is not to provide a congruent representation of the data, but simply to find values for the structural parameters of the model that are jointly compatible with the theory and the data in particular well-specified dimensions.
-The main difference between calibration and standard econometrics lies in the bi-directional relationship among theory and measurement that characterize the former (see Favero(2001)).
-As stated in Cooley (1995, p.
-60), the calibration approach ... views the appropriate data or measurements as something to be determined in part by the features of the theory...

-First of all, a preliminary, non-theoretical, inspection of the data identifies some general stylized facts that any economic model should internalize.
-The theoretical framework at hand, then, integrated by these observed stylized facts, provides the parametric class of models whose performance we want to evaluate.
+Calibration proceeds in several stages.
+First, a preliminary, non-theoretical, inspection of the data identifies some general stylized facts that any economic model should internalize.
+The theoretical framework at hand, then, integrated by these observed stylized facts, provides the relevant parametric class of models.
 Once a particular model has been developed, it precisely defines the quantities of interest to be measured, and suggests how available measurements have to be reorganized if they are inconsistent with the theory.